 Regulations and directives are both legal acts of the European Union, but they are implemented and enforced in different ways.
 Take, for example, EU legislation for medical device safety.
-The Directive 93/42/EEC will be replaced by the Medical Device Regulation 2017/745 (read more about the official MDR implementation date here).
+The Directive 93/42/EEC concerning medical devices has been replaced by the Medical Device Regulation 2017/745.

-When the MDR comes into effect, its impact and scope will differ from the existing directive.
+The impact and scope of the MDR differs from the existing directive.
 To understand how the MDR differs from its predecessor and clarify the different types of EU legislation, let’s take a closer look at EU directives and regulations.

 Features of EU Directives

 An EU directive is a legal act which requires member states to accomplish a particular set of goals without dictating the means to do it.
 In other words, it outlines certain rules which must be met, but each member state decides how to ensure compliance through national laws.
 Directives specify an exact date by which they must be implemented (or transposed) into national law.
 This is normally two years after their publication in the Official Journal, but can be longer for some criminal law instruments.

 An example is the Medical Device Directive (MDD).
 The MDD outlines the EU requirements for the safety and performance of medical devices.
 Before placing a medical device on the European market, a manufacturer is legally required to have met the standards outlined in the MDD and applied the CE marking to their product.

 While all medical devices sold in the EU must meet the standards outlined in the MDD, each member state has its own set of rules and penalties for how to ensure compliance.
 When a product falls under the scope of this directive, it is therefore important to consider the relevant national legislation as well as the directive itself.

 Regulations are binding legislative acts that have direct implications for all member states.
 They are applied in their entirety across the EU, meaning that they are directly applicable in every member state and can be immediately enforced through law like any piece of local legislation.
 Regulations are equally pertinent to every member state of the EU.